Mesquite-Mocap/about.mesquite.cc/README.md

 We would like to express our sincere gratitude to **Bhargav Ragunath** for his instrumental help with hardware guidence and testing throughout the project.
 His expertise and dedication were invaluable.

-Our heartfelt thanks go to the **School of Arts, Media and Engineering at Arizona State University**.
+Our heartfelt thanks go to the **Herberger Institute for Design and the Arts | School of Arts, Media and Engineering at Arizona State University**.
 The availability of the school's labs, resources, and continuous support contributed significantly to the successful completion of our research.

 ## **References**